-The average WooCommerce store loses 70% of shoppers at checkout.
-For Canadian stores — where customers are used to Amazon-level speed — that number climbs even higher when the checkout experience is clunky.
+WooCommerce stores can lose a large share of shoppers at checkout when the experience is slow, confusing, or missing the payment method buyers expect.
+For Canadian stores, where customers are used to fast mobile checkout, clunky flows show up quickly in abandoned carts.
 This guide covers what actually moves the needle, drawn from optimizing checkout flows for e-commerce clients across Ontario and beyond.

 Auditing Your Current Checkout Flow